JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Jean Rolin – Joséphine

-There is one word that I like to associate with your brand, or that the Wilden experience has suggested to me, which is: elegance.
+There is one word that I like to attach to your brand, or at any rate the Wilden experience has suggested to me, which is: elegance.
 This is an extremely delicate book, a love story that ends badly.
-It is a story between two young junkies; he remembers her when she disappears, always with moments that are not at all dramatic, as much as very delicate and elegant, which is always what Wilden suggested to me, and which is an area that interests me a great deal in the conception of space-place: the search for beauty has always been one of the fundamental parts for me – a beauty that is not only of epidermic satisfaction, but precisely of intellectual content, of narrative depth, and Wilden is beautiful, like this book.
+It’s the story between two junkie kids; he remembers her when she disappears, always with moments that are not dramatic at all, as much as very delicate and elegant, which is always what Wilden suggested to me, and which is an area that I’m very interested in in the conception of space-place: the search for beauty has always been one of the fundamental parts for me-a beauty that was not just of epidermal satisfaction, as much as it was really of intellectual content, of narrative depth, and Wilden is beautiful, like this book.

 0